 Barça

-The FC Barcelona goalkeepers' kits cannot be bought in the club's official stores
+The FC Barcelona goalkeepers' kits cannot be purchased in the club's official stores

 BarcelonaIf a fan wants to buy the official jersey of the Barça women's goalkeeper, Cata Coll, they won't find it.
 It doesn't exist in the club shop or on the club's website.
-Barça, a world leader in women's football, fills stadiums and wins titles, but doesn't sell its goalkeeper's jersey.
-Even the club's own shop employees are surprised: "We don't have it, I'd never thought about it before."
+Barça, a global benchmark in women's football, fills stadiums and racks up titles, but doesn't sell its goalkeeper's jersey.
+Even the club's own employees in the official stores are surprised: "We don't have it, I'd never really thought about it."

-Unofficial Barça sources tell ARA that the decision depends on Nike and that the brand considers there isn't enough demand to produce a specific version with the Bimbo logo, the women's sponsor.
-The same sources point to an alternative: buying the goalkeeper's jersey from the men's first team, available only in men's sizes, and having it printed with Coll's name and number (or that of the Font sisters, substitutes today in the Blaugrana squad) as if it were for any individual.
-Official club sources assure they have "nothing more to say" on the matter.
+Barça sources tell ARA that the decision depends on Nike and that the brand believes there isn't enough demand to produce a specific version with the Bimbo logo, the sponsor of the women's team.
+The same sources suggest an alternative: buy the goalkeeper's jersey from the men's first team, available only in men's sizing, and have it stamped with Coll's name and number as if it were for any individual.
+Official club sources assure that they have "nothing further to say" on the matter.

 Cargando